DJ_service#

 URL: The

-urlshould point to the SSE endpoint of the running server (typicallyhttp://127.0.0.1:<port>/sse).
-Adjust the port number if a different value was used when starting the server.Separate server process: The SSE server must be running before the MCP client attempts to connect.
+urlshould point to the mcp endpoint of the running server (typicallyhttp://127.0.0.1:<port>/mcp).
+Adjust the port number if a different value was used when starting the server.Separate server process: The streamable-http server must be running before the MCP client attempts to connect.

 Firewall: Ensure the firewall allows connections to the specified port.